How to Build an Efficient New Client Onboarding Process

 Finally, let’s take a quick look at some of the best practices you should keep in mind for a successful new client onboarding process.

-5. Automate where necessary: You cannot automate human relationships.
-You can, however, automate processes that don’t require human interaction.
+Automate where necessary: You cannot automate human relationships.
+Automate client onboarding where human interaction is not required.

 Good agency client management software should have all the features you need to help you in this case.